RajatSharma123455/Reelify.ai/README.md

 - Image-to-Base64 conversion: The image is converted to a base64 string and sent to the backend.

+## Tech Stack
+- **Frontend**: React.js
+- **Backend**: Node.js/Express
+- **AI Service**: AIMLAPI.com (Runway Gen4 Turbo)
+- **Database**: MongoDB Atlas
+- **Hosting**: Render

 ### Backend (Express Server):

 - The backend receives the base64 image via a POST request.

-- A UUID is generated to track the task in the queue.
+- A UUID is generated to track the task in the queue and gets stored in DB with respective image url.

 - The backend makes an GET API request to aivideoapi.com to trigger the video generation.

-- The backend periodically checks the status of the video generation using the UUID.
+- Via polling the backend periodically checks the status of the video generation using the UUID.

-- Once the status is successful, the video URL is returned to the frontend.
+- Once the status is successful, the video URL is returned to the frontend and gets stored in DB against the respective image URL & UUID.

 #### Frontend (React):